CCI-MOC/xdmod-cntr/XdmodAID.md

 the data from openstack.
 As the current version of openstack does not include ceilometer, this required rework.

-Even though they handle many more
+Even though they handle many more events (like, creation, power on, power off, ... ), their test data had a limited set of events.

 #Dockerfiles